GrennMilo/Data-manager/README.md

 1.  **Open the web interface** in your browser.
 2.  **Process New Files:**
     *   Use the form to upload your LV data file (`.txt`) and your GC data file (`.txt`).
+    *   Optionally, enter a prefix for your report folder in the "Report Name Prefix" field.
+This helps in organizing reports (e.g., "ExperimentA").
     *   *Note:* Ensure the files follow the expected format (tab-separated, specific header rows as handled by `main_web_processor.py`).
     *   Click "Process Files".
     *   Wait for processing to complete.